 If you need to stack them to fit inside the container, place parchment between the layers to prevent sticking.

-The brownies can be stored at room temperature for a day or in the refrigerator for up to 5 days.
-I actually prefer them cool straight from the fridge.
+The brownies are fine at room temperature for a day or two, or in the refrigerator for up to 5 days.
+I actually prefer them cool, straight from the fridge.

 Banana brownies freeze well, too.
 They thaw fairly quickly, so just pull one from the freezer an hour or two before you'd like to eat.